mvoidex/hsdev/README.md

 readAsync :: Async a -> IO a
 </pre>

+## Stack support

+In order to support stack projects correctly, `hsdev` and `stack` executables must be build with same compiler.
+Then `hsdev` will be able to `stack build --only-dependencies` and `stack build --only-configure` stack projects in order to get corresponding package-db.
+`hsdev` first searchs for `stack` near itself, so you can just place it in same path.

 ### Commands

 Run `hsdev -?` to get list of all commands or `hsdev <command> -?` (`hsdev help <command>`) to get detailed info.